TonyChanhNguyen/DisasterReovery_PilotLight/content/4.Failover/4.1.Aurora/_index.md

 **Failover** – Use this approach to recover from an unplanned outage.
 With this approach, you perform a cross-Region failover to one of the secondary DB clusters in your Aurora global database.
 The RPO for this approach is typically a non-zero value measured in seconds.
 The amount of data loss depends on the Aurora global database replication lag across the AWS Regions at the time of the failure.

-**Switchover** – This operation was previously called "managed planned failover."
+**Switchover** – This operation was previously called "managed planned failover".
 Use this approach for controlled scenarios, such as operational maintenance and other planned operational procedures.
 Because this feature synchronizes secondary DB clusters with the primary before making any other changes, RPO is 0 (no data loss).

 **Switchover**, is showcased in **Warm Standby** workshop.